awesome-workshop/cap-cms/_episodes/02-creating-new-CAP-entry.md

 ## Start preserving

-When inside the CAP portal you can go directly to `CREATE`.
+When inside of the CAP portal you can go directly to `CREATE`.
 A prompt will appear asking you about the title for the analysis to be preserved and the type of content you want to preserve.
 On the latter you should select CMS Analysis.

 For the General Title you should fill it with ``FIXME``